-Our seven area Banks make up half of the family Bank partnership that Duke Pogatchnik operates with his brother, Bruce Pogatchnik.
-The northern Minnesota side of the business includes a chartered Bank in Finlayson with locations in nearby Willow River, Barnum, Cromwell, Deer River, Floodwood, Grand Rapids, Sandstone, Askov, Kerrick and Hinkley.
+Our nine area Banks make up half of the family Bank partnership that Duke Pogatchnik operates with his brother, Bruce Pogatchnik.
+The northern Minnesota side of the business includes a chartered Bank in Finlayson with locations in nearby Willow River, Barnum, Cromwell, Deer River, Floodwood, Grand Rapids, Sandstone, Askov, Kerrick, Hinkley and Park Rapids.

 DISCLAIMER: This business is not responsible for and has no control over the subject matter, content, information, or graphics when viewing links attached to this website.